 3 – Be responsive

-A key tenant of any consultation or engagement process is responding to feedback in a timely manner, whether it is positive, critical or simply looking for further information.
+A key tenet of any consultation or engagement process is responding to feedback in a timely manner, whether it is positive, critical or simply looking for further information.

 If your business has been impacted to the extent that you no longer have the capacity to respond effectively, it is a clear indication that you are not in a position to be undertaking consultation or engagement.